AsadiAhmad/Personal-Website/README.md

 # Personal-Website

-Build your personal website with this repo.
-This website has the most SEO, Performace, Security and animations.
-Also this website known as academic protfolio.
+Create your personal academic portfolio with this repository.
+It focuses on SEO optimization, high performance, security best practices, and modern animations to deliver a fast and professional online presence.

 <div display=flex align=center>
   <img src="/image/Screenshots/1-MainPageDark.PNG"/>